Cozy Peach Kitchen

 Instructions

-• Heat 1 teaspoon peanut oil in a medium sauce pan over medium heat.
+• Heat a thin layer of peanut oil in a medium sauce pan over medium heat.
 Once hot, add ginger and garlic.
-Saute until lightly browned and aromatic, about 1 minute.
+Sauté until lightly browned and aromatic, about 1 minute.

 • Add the peanut butter, lite coconut milk, soy sauce, rice vinegar, and sriracha.
 Whisk to combine.